 This excess skin can be due to obesity, which leads to too much fatty or skin tissue folding over the vulva.
-It can also be found in pets who were spayed early, before they were able to come in to heat which allows for natural enlargement and swelling of the vulva.
-In some cases, the excess tissue has no apparent cause and it’s simply part of the way your pet is “built.”
+It can also be found in pets who were spayed before coming into heat for the first time.
+For some females, going through their first 1-2 heat cycles allows for natural enlargement and swelling of the vulva.
+In some cases, the excess tissue has no apparent cause and is simply part of the way your pet is “built.”
 This is particularly true for certain breeds such as English Bulldogs, French Bulldogs, Boston Terriers, Shar Pei’s, and Pugs, but other breeds can also be affected.

 Keep in mind that if the excess of skin is due to obesity, putting your pet on a diet is highly recommended but will not solve the problem of a hooded vulva, as the skin folds will likely remain in place over the vulva even if your pet loses excess fat.